How long have you been working as a celebrant?

 Which funeral directors do you work with?

 I’ve built up good working relations with Co-op FuneralCare in Dundee, Perth and Cupar.
-I’ve also worked closely with James Ashton & Son in Dundee, Macgregors in St Andrews and James McEwan & Son in Perth.
+I’ve also worked closely with James Ashton & Son in Dundee, Macgregors in St Andrews, James McEwan & Son in Perth and Steven Stewart Ltd in Cupar.
 But I will work with any Funeral Director if asked, including in other parts of the country.
 For example, I recently worked with Ford Mears in Farnborough, Hampshire.

 Do you hold professional insurance?